Regional—Critical Infrastructure Digitalization and Resilience (CIDR)

 Country: Eastern Europe and Eurasia

-Working with host governments, infrastructure operators, and their partners, CIDR aims to help countries raise the quality of their cybersecurity through country-led programs.
-This support assists critical infrastructure systems such as energy, telecommunications, and e-services to be defended from cyberattacks and resilient so they can continue to provide citizens with essential services.
+Ultimately, CIDR aims to help the region raise the quality of its cybersecurity through these country-led programs so that critical infrastructure is defended and resilient and can continue to provide citizens with essential services.

 RELATED CONTENT: